oumayma312/Esprit-PI-4BI4-2026-ECOMMERCE/README.md

 Developed at **Esprit School of Engineering – Tunisia**
 PI – 4th Year Engineering Program | Academic Year 2025–2026

-## Getting Started
-1. Clone the repository
-2. Prepare the database (PostgreSQL) and run SQL scripts in `04-DataWarehouse/`
-3. Configure Talend connections and contexts, then run jobs in `03-ETL/`
-4. Configure Airflow connection variables and deploy DAGs from `06-Airflow/`
-5. Open Power BI dashboards from `05-Dashboards/` and refresh data

 ## Acknowledgments
 - Esprit School of Engineering
 - Course instructors and supervisors